Air Fortress: Air Base

 On approach to the Air Fortress, Hal Bailman battles the enemy from his lightship.
-The gameplay is that of a side-scrolling shooter.
+The gameplay is that of a scrolling shooter.
 During this phase, the player has three attempts to successfully reach the Air Lock that grants access to the Air Fortress.
 Along the way, the player must dodge a variety of flying enemies and space station parts.
-The player also has a chance during this phase to collect energy and "crash beam bullets," a more powerful ammunition that is limited in supply, that can be used inside the Fortress.
+The player also has a chance during this phase to collect energy and "crash beam bullets", a more powerful ammunition that is limited in supply, that can be used inside the Fortress.

 In this mode of play, a single hit will destroy the player's ship.
-In the Japanese version, if Hal collides with an enemy while on his lightship he must restart the approach sequence from the beginning; however, in the American version the player will automatically be respawned from the same point at which his ship was destroyed, provided that they have extra lives.
+In the Japanese version, if Hal collides with an enemy while on his lightship he must restart the approach sequence from the beginning, but in the American version the player will automatically be respawned from the same point at which his ship was destroyed, provided that they have extra lives.

 Air Fortress

 Inside the Fortress, the game becomes an action-adventure game.
 The player now has more control over where they go, and finding one's way through the massive Fortresses is one of the major challenges of the game.
-The player must navigate through the maze, fight off enemy robots, security devices, and spacemen with their beam weapon, locate and destroy the central core of the Fortress, and find their ship to escape.
+The player must navigate through the maze, fight off enemy robots, security devices, and astronauts with their beam weapon, locate and destroy the central core of the Fortress, and find their ship to escape.
 The last is perhaps the most difficult part, since the Fortress explodes shortly after the core is destroyed and the player only has a short window of time in which to escape, with the exit never situated in the same place as where the player entered the maze.

 Development and release

 Air Fortress was developed by Japanese video game maker HAL Laboratory.
-"SUGA," the password for the final air fortress, is a reference to Air Fortress director, game designer, and programmer Hiroaki Suga.
+"SUGA", the password for the final air fortress, is a reference to Air Fortress director, game designer, and programmer Hiroaki Suga.
 While the US version credits sound composer Hideki Kanazashi as "Rodeo Kanagushi", the Japanese version credits him as "Jumper Kanagushi".

 HAL America offered Air Fortress by mail order through a national advertising campaign.
 Players who purchased the game through HAL received a free Air Fortress T-shirt.